mabrams3/CPU_Scheduler_Prod1/README.md

 Worked on fail proofing the menu choices and created a redundant menu system

 Work started on the Round Robin Scheduler
+Finsihed work on Round Robin Scheduler

+-- How to Run the Program --
+1. On launch the menu is navigatable through written commands

+Something to consider:
+1. Due to process 2 and 3 entering in the scheduler at the same time there is a discrepancy between the written algorithm and the computerized one.
+The computer will always select P3 before P2 while on paper P2 will always be selected before P3.
+Both are right since both processes enter at the same time and the TAT and WT averages don't change either way.

+Project Complete!